-Approximately 20,000 years ago, modern man came to Belgium.
-Initially hunters and gatherers, by around 2,600 BC agricultural practices developed, as did mining.
+Approximately 20,000 years ago, a modern man came to Belgium.
+Initially, hunters and gatherers, by around 2,600 BC agricultural practices developed, as did mining.
 In 57 BC, Caesar’s army invaded Belgium and the country remained under Roman control for the next 500 years.

 Charles’ son Philip continued to defend Catholicism causing a Protestant revolt in 1566.
 The years that followed were difficult and resulted in the Revolt of the Netherlands in which the modern borders of Belgium, Luxembourg and the Netherlands were designated.

 In 1581, the Low Countries of Belgium and the Netherlands came under the power of the Spanish Crown.
 In 1585, Brussels has named the capital of Belgium, but it was Antwerp that experienced a cultural boost.
 Unfortunately, the Treaty of Westphalia in 1648 closed part of the Scheldt River to all non-Dutch ships.
 This meant that Antwerp suffered significantly while Amsterdam flourished.

 Life under Spanish rule continued to get tougher for Belgians.
 As France hoped to expand, several wars were fought in Belgium causing a lot of destruction.
 This fighting resulted in the War of Spanish Succession from 1701-03, which ended with the Austrians taking control of the Spanish Netherlands.
 With this change of power, Belgium experienced peace as the Austrians provided a great deal of independence.